It looks like you're using IE11...

 If you are planning to breed dogs in the Belfast City Council boundary you must have a valid dog breeding establishment licence from us.

-You cannot apply for a dog breeding licence if you have been disqualified under any of the following legislations:
+You cannot apply for a dog breeding licence if you have been disqualified under:

 You may also need to get permission from your landlord or mortgage provider, and should check with Building Control and Belfast Planning Service to make sure you have all the relevant documents and approvals.
 It is your responsibility to make sure all these checks have been made.

 If you think you have discovered an unlicensed breeding establishment or breeder please report your concerns to our dog wardens who can investigate.
 You can email email@example.com or call 028 9027 0431.

 You will be required to give your name and contact details so that we can ensure the complaint is genuine.
 Your details will be kept confidential and will not be disclosed unless the investigation results in a prosecution.

 For more information and advice, get in touch.

 Dog control, Ground Floor, Cecil Ward Building, 4-10 Linenhall Street, Belfast, BT2 8BP